St James' Way 7 days

 Accommodation

-After a hearty breakfast we will collect you from Wokefield and transport you back to Bramley church.
+After a hearty breakfast you will be ready to set off from The Chapel for today’s walk.
 The route follows the old Roman Road passing the former Priory in Monk Sherborne, the outskirts of Basingstoke and winds its way to the scenic village of Dummer with its many picture postcard thatch cottages.
 The Queen Inn, a traditional country pub in Dummer is worth a stop for lunch if you arrive before their kitchen closes at 2.30pm or 6pm on a Sunday (closed on a Monday).

 Accommodation